Hackathorn/CVA-SBERT/README.md

 # Semantic Consistency using S-BERT

 Specifically, this work approaches CVA as the _semantic consistency_ or _semantic textual similarity_ (STS) between the Definition sentence with pairwise comparisons with its Item sentences.
 Variations of Source-Definition-Item relationships are examined as whether they are semantically consistent.
-For example, is the definition of a conceptual variable on this survey questionaire similar (semantically) to each of its survey item questions.
-A person should remark, "Yes, this question does relate to discovering insights into this variable".
+For example, is the definition of a conceptual variable on this survey questionaire semantically consistent to each of its survey item questions?
+A person should remark, "Yes, this survey question does relate to discovering insights into this social variable", thus being judged as reasonable for most humans.
+The assumption is that, since LLMs have been trained on huge corpus of human-generated text, it should perform this judgment at a Human-Level Performance (HLP).

 # Notebook List